GamepadSquire

 Avoiding Irreversible Build Mistakes

 Overspecializing too early can limit dialogue options and exploration opportunities that appear later in the game.
-The floating skill system encourages diverse skill development over time, so spread your points wisely in the early game to keep your options open and avoid regretting your choices.
+The skill system encourages diverse skill development over time, so spread your points wisely in the early game to keep your options open and avoid regretting your choices.

 Step 2: Securing the Rookie's Reward (Early Game Advantage)